damlys/nodejs-runtime-configurator/README.md

 new NumberValidator(true, 1, 10)
 ```

-Checks if value is an integer, bigger or equal 1
+Checks if value is an integer, bigger than or equal 1
-and smaller or equal 10.
+and smaller than or equal 10.

 ###### StringValidator